aicell-lab/ddls-course/content/course/ddls-2024/final-project/_index.md

 ### Hackathon (Optional)

-We invite you to participate in the **DDLS Hackathon**, an event designed to foster collaboration and innovation in data-driven life science.
-Participation is **not mandatory** and can be either **online or in person**.
+To promote in-person team work and knowledge exchange, we invite you to participate in the **DDLS Hackathon**, an event designed to foster collaboration and innovation in data-driven life science.
+Participation is **not mandatory** and can be either **online or in person** (registration is required in advance!).

-**Purpose of the Hackathon**:

--   Collaborate with peers and experts in a hands-on environment
--   Enhance your final project through teamwork and support from teaching assistants
--   Explore new ideas and apply course concepts to real-world problems

 For more details and to sign up, please visit the **[Hackathon page](../hackathon/)**.